jad-darrous/IPFS-multi-sources-pull-issue/README.md

 I ran two experiments, the first one with no network latency, while the second emulates a 50ms network latency with jitter.

-To replicate the experiment or to see the results, please refer to this repository https://github.com/jad-darrous/IPFS-multi-sources-pull-issue

 ## The experiment

 For the experiment, I use virtual machines (Vagrant with VirtualBox), but the same results are obtained using real physical machines also.